microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ```

 Follow this link (<https://review.learn.microsoft.com/powershell/module/microsoft.powershell.security/get-credential>)
-for more information on how to get or create credentials.
+For more information on how to get or create credentials.

 ### Example 12: Using client secret credentials